 Relationships are the core of social-emotional development.
 A child’s ability to establish and keep relationships is a very important aspect of their development.
 This is primarily seen in a child’s ability to make and keep friends.
 According to the American Academy of Pediatrics, friendships allow children to “broaden their horizons beyond the family unit, begin to experience the outside world, form a self-image, and develop a social support system.”
 Because relationships are so vital to a child’s social-emotional development, a lesson will be dedicated to the topic later in this course.

 The Ability to Manage Emotions

-As children grow, they learn how to regulate their emotions and feelings.
-The emotional surges we see in young children, such as crying when separating from their family or hitting when they become frustrated, will begin to lessen as the children age.
+As children grow, they learn to regulate their emotions and feelings.
+The emotional surges we see in young children, such as crying when separating from their family or hitting when they become frustrated, will begin to lessen as children grow older.
 School-age children will begin to have a better understanding of what emotions are and will be able to discuss how they are feeling.
-Feeling of sympathy and empathy for others will also begin to develop.
+Feelings of sympathy and empathy for others also develop.

 The Ability to Cope with Stress

-As adults, we know that stress can come from a variety of circumstances and can be overwhelming if we don’t find a way to cope with it.
-You might cope with stress by going for a walk, spending some time with friends, exercising, or taking some time for your favorite hobby.
-Other ways adults cope with stress are deep breathing, meditation exercises, or visiting a therapist or counselor.
-As adults, we know when a situation is causing too much stress and can decide to use one of these methods to help alleviate the stressor.
-School-age children are just learning how to identify and deal with stress in their lives.
+As adults, we know that stress can be the result of a variety of circumstances and it can be overwhelming if we don’t find a way to cope with it.
+You might cope with stress by going for a walk, spending some time with friends, exercising, or taking time for your favorite hobby.
+Other ways adults cope with stress are deep breathing, meditation, or visiting a therapist or counselor.
+As adults, we know when a situation is causing too much stress and we can decide to use one of these methods to help alleviate the stressor.
+School-age children are just beginning to learn how to identify and deal with stress in their lives.
 According to the American Academy of Pediatrics, the following are the most common circumstances that cause school-age children to worry:

 - Feeling sick